ACCESS TO PUBLIC RECORDS:

 H.E.L.P.
 Program for 2021/2022 Fire Assessment: A waiver or deferral may be available to City of Boynton Beach qualified resident property owners who have difficulty in paying the 2021/2022 Fire Assessment ($120.00).
 Eligible individuals for the H.E.L.P. assistance include: residential property owners who meet the 2021 U.S. Department of Health and Human Services poverty guidelines; disabled veterans; permanently disabled persons.
 Application deadline is October 15, 2021.

-Notice of Hearing to Impose and Provide For Collection of Canal Maintenance Services Special Assessments: The City Commission will conduct a public hearing to consider imposing Canal Maintenance Services Special Assessments upon properties that receive Canal Maintenance Services along the Lake Shore Haven Canal and the Lake Eden Four Canals, for the provision by the City of Canal Maintenance Services to such properties within the City of Boynton Beach.
-The hearing will be held at 5:30 p.m., on September 8, 2021, in City of Boynton Beach Commission Chambers, 100 East Ocean Avenue, City of Boynton Beach, Florida, 33435 for the purpose of receiving public comment on the proposed assessments.
-All affected property owners have a right to appear at the hearing and to file written objections with the City Commission within 20 days of this notice.
+Notice of Hearing to Impose and Provide For Collection of Canal Maintenance Services Special Assessments: Notice is hereby given that the City Commission of the City of Boynton Beach will conduct a public hearing to consider imposing Canal Maintenance Services Special Assessments upon properties that receive Canal Maintenance Services along the Lake Shore Haven Canal and the Lake Eden Four Canals, for the provision by the City of Canal Maintenance Services to such properties within the City of Boynton Beach.

 Community Development Block Grant (CDBG) Program Coronavirus Aid, Relief and Economic Security Act (CARES Act) Amendment: The City of Boynton Beach has been allocated a combined total of $911,184 in additional CDBG funds under the CARES Act to provide citizens with supplemental funds to prevent, prepare for, and respond to coronavirus.
 The City’s Development Department, through the Community Improvement Division, manages the CDBG Program and will administer these additional resources.
 The City of Boynton Beach was awarded two rounds of funding from HUD.